 You have requested that we perform an agreed-upon procedures engagement on the procurement of [xyz] products.
 This letter is to confirm our understanding of the terms and objectives of our engagement and the nature and limitations of the services that we will provide.
 Our engagement will be conducted in accordance with the Australian Standard on Related Services ASRS 4400, Agreed-Upon Procedures Engagements.
-In performing the agreed-upon procedures engagement, we will comply with [describe the relevant ethical requirements], which does not require us to be independent.
+In performing the agreed-upon procedures engagement, we will comply with [describe the relevant ethical requirements], which does not require us to be independent / In performing the agreed-upon procedures engagement, we will comply with [describe the relevant ethical requirements], including the independence requirements of [describe the relevant independence requirements].